Isaac-onah/Isaac-onah/README.md

 - 🌱 I’m currently learning everything Ui/Ux Design and Development(Flutter/ dart and getx) and some backend Technologies 🤣
 - 🔭 I just launched my first Article Series: [Become A Flutter Developer with ease!]!
 - 👯 I’m looking to collaborate with other developers and UI/UX designers
-- 🥅 2022 Goals: Contribute more to Open Source projects
+- 🥅 2022 Goals: Become a senior mobile app developer, Complete 3 wonderful personal projects, Contribute more to Open Source projects and write articles
 - ⚡ Hobbies: I love to draw wireframes and skate / mentor

 ### Connect with me: